Israel expands ground assault on Gaza, seeks to seize ‘extensive territory’

 Israel’s assault also comes as all bakeries in Gaza closed down, citing shortages of flour and cooking gas, one month on from the Israeli blockade.
 These include 25 bakeries run by the World Food Programme.

-The Palestinian Civil Defence said the continued siege has put Gaza back on the “verge of famine”.
+Hamas, in a statement on Wednesday, said the hunger crisis in Gaza has reached a “famine phase”.

+Israel bears full responsibility for the “catastrophic human consequences increasing by the hour”, the group added, noting that no food, water, fuel or medicine has entered the Strip since Israel imposed a total blockade on March 2.

-The UN issued an appeal for an end to the siege and a return to the ceasefire.
+The UN has also issued an appeal for an end to the siege and a return to the ceasefire.

 Stephane Dujarric, a spokesman for the body, also dismissed Israeli claims there was enough food in Gaza as “ridiculous”.